 The health insurance industry in the United States has experienced a substantial amount of consolidation over the past several years, resulting in a decrease in the number of health insurance carriers.
 In the future, we may be forced to offer insurance policies from a reduced number of insurance carriers or to derive a greater portion of our revenue from a more concentrated number of carriers as our business and the health insurance industry evolve.
-We derived 13% and 17% of our total revenue in the three months ended June 30, 2008 and 2009, respectively, from Aetna.
-We derived 16% and 15% of our total revenue in the three months ended June 30, 2008 and 2009, respectively, from Aetna.
-We derived 17% and 14% of our total revenue in the three months ended June 30, 2008 and 2009, respectively, from carriers owned by Wellpoint.
-We derived 17% and 14% of our total revenue in the three months ended June 30, 2008 and 2009, respectively, from carriers owned by UnitedHealthcare.
+We derived 14% and 17% of our total revenue in the three months ended September 30, 2008 and 2009, respectively, from Aetna.
+We derived 16% and 15% of our total revenue in the three months ended September 30, 2008 and 2009, respectively, from carriers owned by Wellpoint.
+We derived 17% and 14% of our total revenue in the three months ended September 30, 2008 and 2009, respectively, from carriers owned by UnitedHealthcare.
 Our agreements with these carriers, entered into in the ordinary course of business, are terminable on short notice by either party for any reason.
 Notwithstanding our separate agreements with various carriers directly or indirectly owned by the same entity, certain carriers have attempted and may continue to attempt to consolidate our relationship with them, which could increase the impact of carrier concentration on us, decrease the commission rates we receive and adversely affect our financial results.
 Should our dependence on fewer carrier relationships increase (whether as a result of the termination of carrier relationships, further carrier consolidation or otherwise), we may become more vulnerable to adverse changes in our relationships with carriers, particularly in states where we offer health insurance from a relatively smaller number of carriers or where a small number of carriers dominates the market, and our business, operating results and financial condition could be harmed.